vy/vy.github.io/content/blog/post/20190425-elasticsearch-survival-guide.md

 ## Avoid oversharding

-One of the greatest strenghts of Elasticsearch is sharding, that is, splitting the data into multiple nodes to exploit parallellization.
+One of the greatest strengths of Elasticsearch is sharding, that is, splitting the data into multiple nodes to exploit parallelization.
 There are many myths surrounding this subject.
 Recall that sharding of an index cannot be changed once it is set.
-This makes oversharding a pretty common pitfall for newcomers.
+This makes oversharding a very common pitfall for newcomers.
-Make sure you have done your homework right (that is, RTFM, such as [this one](https://www.elastic.co/blog/how-many-shards-should-i-have-in-my-elasticsearch-cluster)) before taking any decisions.
+Make sure you have done your homework (that is, RTFM, such as [this one](https://www.elastic.co/blog/how-many-shards-should-i-have-in-my-elasticsearch-cluster)) before taking any decisions.